How to 'Sea' the Bright Side of Freight Port Congestion

 Whether it's referring to traffic, your sinuses, or shipping, "congestion" is not something most of us like to deal with very often.
 Unfortunately, that's exactly what's happening right now at major seaports across the country and the world.
 Due to the importance of these ports for global freight shipping, this congestion is having a delaying domino effect along the entire freight chain, impacting the industry at many levels.

 Exactly why is port congestion (and its accompanying shipping delays) so bad right now?
-How can your business shipping survive and thrive during these capacity-crunched times?
+How can your business shipping survive and thrive during these capacity-crunched times while also maintaining or nurturing a good carrier relationship?
 Read on for the answers.

 Did you know that around 80 percent of global goods are now transported by sea?
 This far-reaching freight flotilla means that maintaining a constantly and consistently smooth flow of shipments through ports is more crucial than ever.
 Also keep in mind that while the volume of ocean shipping is increasing, the number of seaports isn't.
 Any disruption at the ports or sea freight delays can have a catastrophic effect and produce bottlenecks at ports, which is exactly what we're seeing now.